v8/v8.dev/src/features/simd.md

 Visit the link above in Chrome Canary with SIMD enabled to try it!

 Another interesting set of demos that makes use of SIMD for smooth experience, come from OpenCV - a popular computer vision library that can also be compiled to WebAssembly.
-They’re available by link bit.ly/opencv-camera-demos, or you can check out the pre-recorded versions below:
+They’re available by [link](bit.ly/opencv-camera-demos), or you can check out the pre-recorded versions below:

 ![image alt text](/src/_img/simd/image_3.gif)